-Course Objectives:-

-- To develop the comprehensive understanding of laws of physics related to Quantum Mechanics and ability to apply them for laying the foundation for research and development. - 2.
+Course Objectives To develop the comprehensive understanding of laws of physics related to Thermodynamics and ability to apply them for laying the foundation for research and development.
 To work ethically as member as well as leader in a diverse team.
+Course Ourcomes Student will be able to understand and solve the problems related to Thermodynamics.
+Student will be able to determine physical parameter experimentally with optimal usage of resources and complete the assignments in time.